 I've made no secret of that fact that I am no fan of the work of writers Dave Martin and Bob Barker.
 'The Sontaran Experiment' is no exception.
 It is not that I think it is an absolutely terrible story.
 It isn't.
 It isn't even the worst story of this season.
 It's just an utterly pointless one.
 Disposable is the best way to describe this story.
 A forgettable bit of filler sandwiched between two stone cold classics.
-Honestly, even thought every story in this story is linked, each leading directly into the next, you can easily go straight from 'The Ark in Space' to 'Genesis of the Daleks' and bypass this story altogether.
+Honestly, even though every story in this story is linked, each leading directly into the next, you can easily go straight from 'The Ark in Space' to 'Genesis of the Daleks' and bypass this story altogether.

 Notes and Quotes